sdiehl/wiwinwlh/tutorial.md

 Snap is a small Haskell web framework which was developed heavily in the early 2000s.
 It is based on a very well-tested core and has a modular framework in which "snaplets" can extend the base server.
-Much of the Haskell.org infrastructure of packages and developmenet runs on top of Snap web applications.
+Much of the Haskell.org infrastructure of packages and development runs on top of Snap web applications.

 HTTP